vedp2003/NBASalaryDataAnalysis/README.md

    - Executes queries to analyze salary trends, identify top players, evaluate team performance, etc.

 6. **Machine Learning**:
-   - Trains regression models (Linear Regression, Decision Tree, and Random Forest) to predict salaries based on player performance metrics.
+   - Trains models (Linear Regression, Decision Tree, Nueral Network, Random Forest) to predict salaries based on player performance metrics.
    - Evaluates models using metrics like Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² score.
    - Create robust models that can help predict NBA player salaries in future seasons/years given their current stats/performance.

+7. "Model Evaluation**:
+   - Applies statistical concepts such as PRESS and Mallow's Cp to choose the best model and see its performance
+   - Performs bootstrapping to evaluate the final model's performance on multiple resampled training sets to get 95% confidence intervals for Mean Squared Error (MSE) and R² scores.
+   - Does k-fold cross validation by splitting the dataset into k subsets (folds).
+The model is trained on k-1 folds and tested on the remaining fold, repeating the process k times so that each fold serves as the test set once.
+This method ensures that the model is tested on different subsets of          data, providing a robust estimate of its performance.

-7. **Interactive Dashboard**:
+8. **Interactive Dashboard**:
    - Implements an user interacgive dashboard using `ipywidgets` to allow users to input player stats dynamically.
    - Predicts salaries using the best performing model (Random Forest Regressor) and displays results interactively.